Gota7/GotaGuide/ProgrammingLanguage/grammar.md

     :   NUMBER (('+' | '-') NUMBER)+
     ;
 ```
 Now this example has a lot of moving parts, but the beauty and usage of this is incredible!
 Now we can chain any amount of additions and subtractions with decimal numbers.
 For example, these examples will be matched: `3 + 99 - 12 + 456`, `3 - 11`, `930 - 12 + 4`.
-Notice that `3` will not be matched, as at least one addition or subtraction is needed by the rule.
+Notice that `3` will not be matched, as at least one addition or subtraction is needed by the Rule.
 But what if we want it to be legal?
-Luckily, there is a rule just for that!
+Luckily, there is an operator just for that!

 #### Any Amount (*)
 This operator allows you to have a certain sequence repeat any amount of times.
-With this, we can make a rule that can match any expression given with decimal characters and addition and subtraction, assuming you can not use parenthesis in the input sequence to parse.
+With this, we can make a Rule that can match any expression given with decimal characters and addition and subtraction, assuming you can not use parenthesis in the input sequence to parse.
 Consider the following Rule, assuming the Token `NUMBER` is defined, where `NUMBER` represents any valid decimal number:
 ```js
 my_rule
     :   NUMBER (('+' | '-') NUMBER)*
     ;
 ```
 Notice how it is equivalent to the previous Rule, except for the fact that we now use the any `*` operator instead of `+`.
 This not only allows us to match any sequence the previous Rule does, but to also match single numbers such as `3` or `27`.
-Now the rule can handle a chain of additions and subtractions of any length!
+Now the Rule can handle a chain of additions and subtractions of any length!

 #### Range ([])
 When you are defining Fragments, you will want to be able to define a range of characters.
 The following example shows how you can define a Fragment for a hexadecimal digit: